 Night is one of my favourite times to do photography; peace and quiet at last - most people are in watching TV.
-If you're just starting, you need a decent digital camera (SLR, Bridge or Compact System Camera) that hopefully has good high ISO ability.
+If you're just starting, you need a decent digital camera (DSLR or Mirrorless) that hopefully has good high ISO ability.
 Also, a sturdy tripod of course.
-A torch is essential (I use a large LED Maglite) and if you're female a friend would be good for safety.
+A torch is essential (I use a large LED Maglite) and if you're female, a friend would be good for safety.
 If you go out alone, tell someone where you're going and what time you expect to be back.
 Ideally shoot RAW not Jpeg, as you then have much more scope for correcting exposures during processing your images.

 Beech Trees, Somerset.
 Nikon D800E, 16-35mm lens at 31mm, 115 secs at f/8, ISO200